 - Aurora Cave – western coast.
 Impressive sea cave in a relict sea stack.
 Now it has risen out of the sea and is surrounded by featherbed – wetland.
 There are several such caves on island – they can be important sources of information about the species of seals and birds living here in the past.

-Described wonders of Macquarie Island
+Described landmarks of Macquarie Island

 With stunning landscape photographs and informative essays, this pictorial explores Australia’s Macquarie Island, a sliver of unexpected rock in the vast Southern Ocean.
 Touching upon the island’s unique history—including shipwrecks, seal slaughters, and a damaged ecosystem resulting from human interference—this record with an ecological theme is a tribute to one of the world’s great wildlife refuges.

 A tiny speck of land caught between Australia and Antarctica, Macquarie Island is as remote and rugged as it is beautiful.
 Despite its small size, for huge numbers of seals, penguins, and albatrosses this raw, elemental landscape is a sanctuary, while for humans it has long been a base for the exploitation of wildlife and for intrepid adventurers.
 Lavishly illustrated with exemplary photography and specially commissioned artwork, this stunning volume explores all aspects of Macquarie Island, including its rich history and life on the island today, its geology and plant life, and the stunning variety of wildlife that call the isle home.